Dasha Burns: Career

-Burns will continue to serve as Politico's White House bureau chief while hosting Ceasefire.
+In addition to her roles at Politico, Burns hosts the C-SPAN program Ceasefire.
 C-SPAN CEO Sam Feist has said the show will be a departure from the public affairs network's usual programming because it will focus on finding constructive solutions rather than emphasizing partisan differences.
-"At the end of the day, Americans and members of Congress agree more than they disagree,” said Feist when he announced Burns as host.
-“We just never see that on television, and you rarely see that on the floor of Congress.
-And I wanted to change that.”
+"At the end of the day, Americans and members of Congress agree more than they disagree," said Feist when he announced Burns as host.
+"We just never see that on television, and you rarely see that on the floor of Congress.
+And I wanted to change that."

 Personal life

 In March and April 2020, Burns shared her experience of missing work due to contracting the COVID-19 virus.

 In 2019, she married Ben Winkel.